supergermy/ProteinSketch/README.md

 ## Examples

 Example scripts are provided in `examples/`.
-Set `RFDIFFUSION_DIR` to a patched RFdiffusion checkout and `SKETCH_PS2AI` to a ProteinSketch2AI `.ps2ai` file before running them.
+Set `RFDIFFUSION_DIR` to a patched RFdiffusion checkout and `SKETCH_PS2AI` to a ProteinSketch `.ps2ai` file before running them.

 ```text
 examples/sdf_cutoff_override.sh